 Pamiri Culture

-Pamir is like another entity Tajikistan, Pamirians have their own culture, national music, and even language.
-The Pamiri people also known as the Pamirian or Mountain Tajiks comprise seven ethnic groups of Tajikistan in formerly Soviet Central Asia such as Shughni, Rushans, Wakhi, Ishkoshimi, Yazgulami, and some others populating a vast mountainous area in eastern Tajikistan.
+Pamir is like another entity inside Tajikistan and Pamiris have their own culture, national music, and even their own language.
+The Pamiri people also known as the Pamirian or Mountain Tajiks and are composed of seven ethnic groups of the former Tajik Soviet Central Asia such as Shughni, Rushan, Wakhi, Ishkoshimi, Yazgulami, and some others populating the vast mountainous area in eastern Tajikistan called the Pamir.

 Despite the Pamiri people’s rich cultural heritage, they have faced challenges in recent decades, including political and economic instability in the region, limited access to education and job opportunities, and language marginalization.
-Efforts are underway to preserve and promote the Pamiri culture and language, and to improve the living conditions of the Pamiri people.
+Efforts are underway to preserve and promote the Pamiri culture and language, and to improve the living conditions of the Pamiri people but the current government does not wish to invest in developing the livelyhood of Pamiri people and has also forced foreign operators to cancel the development aid projects in the area, including the Aga Khan foundation.

 The history of Pamir is closely link to the history of the Tajiks of Afghanistan and Tajikistan with some unique features.
-There is a belief that the Pamiris are descendants of Alexander the Great from his 4th century bc invasions into the remote and inaccessible Pamir mountain valleys.
-Pamiris have compelling European features for people living in that remote areas of Central Asia.
+There is a belief that the Pamiris are descendants of Alexander the Great from his 4th century BC invasions into the remote and inaccessible Pamir mountain valleys.
+Some Pamiris have compelling European features for people living in that remote areas of Central Asia.
+Pamiris themselves also believe that their origin is in Persia and that they have moved to Pamir due to their different religion.

 In 1904 Russia had annexed the Pamiri lands from the Emir of Bukhara.
-After three years of continuous struggle, the Pamiri lands were brought under Soviet rule and in 1925 appointed the Special Pamir Province.
-And a few months later, the Pamir area was given a new label as a the Mountainous Badakhshan Autonomous Province which was later part to the Tajik Soviet Socialist Republic, created in 1929.
-From 1992 to 1997, independent Tajikistan was wracked by civil war.
-From the late 1990s till today Pamir have benefited from international aid.
+After three years of continuous struggle, the Pamiri lands were brought under Soviet rule and in 1925 this area was appointed as the Special Pamir Province.
+Few months later, the Pamir area was given a new label as a the Mountainous Badakhshan Autonomous Province which became later a part to the Tajik Soviet Socialist Republic, created in 1929.
+From 1992 to 1997, independent Tajikistan was wrecked by civil war.
+From the late 1990s till today, Pamiris have benefited from international aid and the living conditions have improved in many parts of the mountainous area even in the smaller villages but lately the Tajik state has forced to halt most of the foreign funded development aid projects.

 Culture of Pamiri people